 No matter how robust your internal support system is, employees will still want to resolve issues independently.
 This is where the internal help desk comes to aid.

-It helps you pull together some common FAQs articles and publish them in a knowledge base of the internal ticketing system for quick reference.
+It helps you pull together some common FAQ articles and publish them in a knowledge base of the internal ticketing system for quick reference.
 This would address most of the team’s queries and also help them track their support ticket.

 5. Analytics